evolve¶

 - Evaluate fitness of all individuals

-- Crossover parents to create children
+- Crossover pairs of parents to create children

-- Mutate children with some probability
+- Mutate children with probability mutation_rate

-- Keep elite individuals unchanged
+- Keep elite_size best individuals unchanged

-- Replace population and repeat
+- Replace population with children + elites

 Tips¶